ImageMagick/Usage-Markdown/bugs/future/index.md

 If you (correctly) convert images to linear RGB (using -colorspace SRGB) before drawing on them, then convert back before saving the draw anti-aliasing works perfectly, producing nice smooth edge results.
 See [Drawing with Gamma and Colorspace Correction](http://www.imagemagick.org/Usage/draw/#colorspace) for examples and details of this.

-However as the 'SRGB named colors' are applied by draw without regard to colorspace, a image converted to linear RGB colorspace and drawn to will have the applied named colors become out 'wrong', when the drawn image gets converted back to SRGB (using -colorspace RGB) for saving!
+However as the 'SRGB named colors' are applied by draw without regard to colorspace, an image converted to linear RGB colorspace and drawn to will have the applied named colors become out 'wrong', when the drawn image gets converted back to SRGB (using -colorspace RGB) for saving!

 In IMv6 direct drawing with named colors works, but only because draw is drawing directly to a SRGB colorspace image, and thus getting incorrect anit-aliased results.
 Drawing correctly in linear RGB gets the anti-alising right but the colors wrong.